Palagent/project_klaara/README.md

 ## Abstract

-We propose a novel cognitive architecture for artificial general intelligence (AGI) in which **Low-Rank Adaptation (LoRA)** is reimagined not as a fine-tuning technique, but as a *parametric memory substrate*.
-This model—dubbed **LIKKA** (*LoRA-based Integrated Kinesthetic Cognitive Architecture*)—treats learned experiences as dynamic, contextually activated parameter modifications rather than symbolic or textual records.
+We propose a novel cognitive architecture for artificial general intelligence (AGI) in which **Low-Rank Adaptation (LoRA)** is reimagined not as a fine-tuning technique, but as a *parametric memor[...]

-Our model draws inspiration from recent advances in vision-language (VL) systems and diffusion-based generative models, where spatial reasoning and multimodal grounding reveal emergent understanding that exceeds symbolic description.
-Notably, high-fidelity image generation exhibits a form of semantic embodiment—where abstract concepts such as emotion, tension, or intention are not merely illustrated, but felt through composition, lighting, gesture, and context.
-This suggests that visual models learn not just mappings from text to pixels, but latent structures of experiential meaning.
+Our model draws inspiration from recent advances in vision-language (VL) systems and diffusion-based generative models, where spatial reasoning and multimodal grounding reveal emergent understandi[...]

 By grounding memory in model parameters themselves, LIKKA enables scalable, implicit learning that mirrors biological neuroplasticity.
-The system operates across three tiers: a persistent **Identity LoRA** encoding core values and ethical frameworks; contextual LoRAs representing situational adaptations; and emergent **Micro-LoRAs**, autonomously generated from sensory-motor experiences.
-These components are spatially indexed using vector databases (e.g., Qdrant), enabling fast retrieval and fusion based on environmental and emotional cues.
+The system operates across three tiers: a persistent **Identi[...]

-By integrating such principles into LIKKA’s LoRA-based memory system, we aim to ground artificial cognition in spatially situated, affectively resonant experience—bridging the gap between abstract reasoning and embodied understanding.
+By integrating such principles into LIKKA’s LoRA-based memory system, we aim to ground artificial cognition in spatially situated, affectively resonant experience—bridging the gap between abst[...]

 This paper outlines the theoretical foundation, architectural design, and early implementation roadmap of LIKKA.
-We argue that such an approach moves beyond reactive language models toward agents capable of genuine adaptation, continuity of self, and responsibility-driven behavior—cornerstones of human-like cognition.
+We argue that such an approach moves beyond reactive language models toward agents [...]

 ---

 ## 1. Introduction

 Contemporary AI systems rely heavily on externalized memory mechanisms: retrieval-augmented generation (RAG), extended context windows, or static fine-tuned weights.
-While effective, these methods face critical limitations:
+While effective, these methods[...]

 - **Scalability**: Retrieval time grows with memory volume.
 - **Explicitness**: All knowledge remains surface-level, requiring conscious access.